wotakumoe/wotaku/README.md

 # <img src="/static/rm/repo.svg" width="24px"> What is in the Wiki?

+- Websites and software for manga, anime, and light novels.
+- Extensions, scripts, trackers, and Discord bots.
+- Various utilities for stats about shows and profiles.
-- Websites
+- Websites for information, guides, communities, and portals.
-- Software
-- Add-ons
-- Brewing
-- Scanlation
+- Various resources for scanlation.
+- Websites and software that are in the early stage of development.
 ___

 # <img src="/static/rm/x.svg" width="24px"> Websites I won't add